Vaeshkar/create-ai-chat-context-experimental/templates/ai/conversation-log.md

 **Before ending your session, you MUST:**

-1. Add a new entry at the TOP of the "CHAT HISTORY" section
+1. Run `npx aic chat-finish` to automatically update all .ai/ files
-2. Fill in all sections (What We Did, Key Decisions, Problems Solved, Next Steps)
+2. OR manually add a YAML entry at the TOP of the "CHAT HISTORY" section
 3. Update the "Last Updated" date at the bottom
 4. Tell the user: "I've updated the conversation log for the next session"